Putting a Child Up for Adoption Without U.S. Citizenship [Is It Possible?]

 So, yes, you can give a child up for adoption even if you are an immigrant — and the trained specialists at American Adoptions are here to help you every step of the way.
 To get more information about the process or to get started today, please call us at 1-800-ADOPTION.
 We are here for you 24/7.

 About 11 million unauthorized immigrants currently live in the United States.
 Just like any U.S. citizen, an undocumented woman can find herself facing an unplanned pregnancy at any time in her life.
 While she has the same options as any other woman facing an unplanned pregnancy, her unauthorized status can make things a bit more complicated.

 However, know that a lack of U.S. citizenship will never impact your ability to place a child for adoption with our agency.
-Putting a child up for adoption without U.S. citizenship is a safe and secure process.
+“Giving a child up” for adoption without U.S. citizenship is a safe and secure process.
 Every aspect of your adoption and your adoption paperwork is always confidential; your information will never be released to immigration or government authorities without your consent.
 There will be no public record of your adoption process.

 Whether you are undocumented or have a visa to live in the United States, your child born in the United States can be placed for adoption with an American family.
-Your citizenship status will not affect the number of families willing to adopt your child, and you will have just as much right to a post-adoption contact relationship with them and your child as any documented immigrant or American citizen.
+Your citizenship status will not affect the number of families willing to adopt your child, and you will have just as much right to a post-adoption contact relationship with them and your child through open adoption as any documented immigrant or American citizen.

 While your adoption specialist will ask for your citizenship status as part of your social and medical history, that information will never be released outside of our agency — and it will never disqualify you from the adoption process.